Reading is the foundation of learning, and reading comprehension skills are the gateway to learning in school and beyond.

 Around the age of 3 or 4 years old, most children are able to learn to read by sounding out the words.
 They may still need help with some basic vocabulary, but they are starting to understand what words look like and how to put them together.

 Reading aloud with a parent or a grown-up is an important part of learning to read.
 Hearing the words come out correctly and seeing the pictures on the page helps kids develop a strong reading foundation.
-Visual connection through image and word is essential in reading readiness.

 One theory suggests that kids learn to read when they start to recognize words in context.
 They may also be drawn to stories and characters because they understand the meanings behind the words.